GambitBSM/gambit/README.md

 The basic build instructions are below.
 GAMBIT supports Linux and Mac OSX.
 On Windows, you can run it thorugh the Linux subsystem or Cygwin.
 A full walkthrough of how to install all dependencies and build GAMBIT with AppleClang on OSX can be found in the file README_OSX.md.

 Note that CMake will fail to find some dependencies on some systems without guidance.
-If you encounter problems configuring or building GAMBIT, have a look in BUILD_OPTIONS.md for a list of commonly used build options.
+If you encounter problems configuring or building GAMBIT, have a look [here](BUILD_OPTIONS.md) for a list of commonly used build options.

 More information about the GAMBIT CMake system is provided in the Core paper.
 Configuration examples for specific computing clusters are available via gambit.hepforge.org.